 Range of Marks Grade Description 85-100 High Distinction (HD) Outstanding standard indicating comprehensive knowledge and understanding of the relevant materials; demonstration of an outstanding level of academic achievement; mastery of skills; and achievement of all assessment objectives.
-(D) and understanding of the release a very high level of academic skills; and achievement of all 65-74 Credit Good standard indicating a understanding of the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of all the relevant high level of academic achievement of achievement of academic achievement of achievement o Excellent standard indicating a very high level of knowledge and understanding of the relevant materials; demonstration of a very high level of academic ability; sound development of skills; and achievement of all assessment objectives.
-Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
+75-84 Distinction (D) Excellent standard indicating a very high level of knowledge and understanding of the relevant materials; demonstration of a very high level of academic ability; sound development of skills; and achievement of all assessment objectives.
+65-74 Credit (C) Good standard indicating a high level of knowledge and understanding of the relevant materials; demonstration of a high level of academic achievement; reasonable development of skills; and achievement of all learning outcomes.
 50-64 Pass (P) Satisfactory standard indicating an adequate knowledge and understanding of the relevant materials; demonstration of an adequate level of academic achievement; satisfactory development of skills; and achievement of all learning outcomes.
 0-49 Fail (FF) Failure to satisfactorily achieve learning outcomes.
 If all compulsory course components are not completed the mark will be zero.
 A fail grade may also be awarded following disciplinary action.